 The establishment of a performance- and outcomebased surface transportation program was a key component of the transportation authorization legislation, Moving Ahead for Progress in the 21st Century Act (MAP-21).
-The PBPP provisions established under MAP-21 continued under the current legislation, Fixing America's Surface Transportation (FAST) Act.
+The PBPP provisions established under MAP-21 continued under the current legislation, Fixing America's Surface Transportation Act (FAST Act).

-As detailed in the FAST Act, states will invest resources in projects to achieve individual state targets that collectively will make progress toward national goals in the following areas:
+Under the performance management approach detailed in the FAST Act, states will invest resources that collectively will make progress toward national goals in the following areas: